vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 or combining the best of both worlds between high performance computing and cloud.
 I jumped on the opportunity to implement the
 <a target="_blank" href="https://github.com/flux-framework/flux-operator">Flux Operator</a>, or in simpler terms a controller for
 Kubernetes that creates Flux Framework "mini clusters" to run jobs.
-It embodies this exact vision of converged computing, allows me to program in Go and learn enormously, and have regular projects meetings with a really fun, diverse set of collaborators that I have come to care about.
+It embodies this exact vision of converged computing, allows me to program in Go and learn enormously, and have regular project meetings with a really fun, diverse set of collaborators that I have come to care about.
 I made a Thanksgiving ice cream turkey and shared pictures with them in chat, and that was OK to do.
 And I feel like the group is fun.
 I never thought I'd say this, but I really enjoy having many hour long coding or "hackathon" meetings to work on complex workflows or debug.
 We had two hackathon meetings